sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-03-text-skills.md

     "container" : { "name" : "basicdemo" }
 }
 ```

->Note!
-Double check you have used the all connection string, it is very long and sometimes you may have not copied it all.
+>**Note** Double check you have used the all connection string, it is very long and sometimes you may have not copied it all.

-If you are not so familiar with Postman, perform the following detailed steps to define the Request body.

-+ Enter and edit the json request in the Body tab.
-  + Below the text box where you have defined your url, click on the link that states **"Body"**.
-  + Click on the radio button next to the option of **"raw"**.
-  + In the text box, paste in the following request body syntax.

-      ```json
-      {
-          "name" : "demodata",
-          "description" : "Demo files to demonstrate cognitive search capabilities.",
-          "type" : "azureblob",
-          "credentials" :
-          { "connectionString" :
-            "DefaultEndpointsProtocol=https;AccountName=<your account name>;AccountKey=<your account key>;"
-          },
-          "container" : { "name" : "<your blob container name>" }
-      }
-      ```

-  + Replace the connection string and container with the Azure Blob storage settings you created earlier.
+1. Replace the connection string and container with the Azure Blob storage settings you created earlier.
 The following image can be used to confirm the settings you should define.
 Please take a look on all red boxes.

       ![Postman Help Image](../resources/images/lab-text-skills/postman-help.png)

-+ Validate the request and confirming the data source creation.
-  + Send the request.
+1. Click **Send**.
 The web test tool should return a status code of **201 Created** confirming success.

-  + Check the Azure portal to confirm the data source was created in Azure Search.
+1. Switch back to the Azure portal.
+Confirm the data source was created in Azure Search.
 On the **Search service dashboard page**, verify the **Data Sources** link has a new item.
 You might need to wait a few minutes for the portal page to refresh.

-    > [TIP]
-If you got a 403 or 404 error, check the request construction: `api-version=2019-05-06` should be on the endpoint, `api-key` should be in the Header after `Content-Type`, and its value must be valid for a search service.
+> **Tip** If you got a 403 or 404 error, check the request construction: `api-version=2019-05-06-Preview` should be on the endpoint, `api-key` should be in the Header after `Content-Type`, and its value must be valid for a search service.
 You can reuse the header for the remaining steps in this lab.
 Verify that the search service is running in one of the supported locations providing the preview feature: South Central US or West Europe.

 ## Step 2 - Create a skillset